Follow us on Instagram @BedfordArts and @Bedfordhighschoollive

 Our Vision: Dance Matters

 It is our aim for all students to have access to Dance lessons within the School curriculum.
-This is through PE lessons at key stage 3 and as a GCSE option at key stage 4.
+This is through PE and Drama lessons at key stage 3 and as a GCSE and Tech Award option at key stage 4.
 Lessons aim to be lively and engaging, with an emphasis on developing creative thinking through physical activity.
 Students will have the opportunity to experience a number of different genres and styles of dance, as well as taking part in choreography and appreciation of dance.
 Students will learn to work both independently and in groups to create and perform to the best of their ability, becoming confident individuals.
 The vision is to nurture students to be thinking dancers; where creativity and physical development come hand in hand.

 Key Stage 3:

-In Year 7 and 8 students participate in dance as part of their PE lessons.
+In Year 7 and 8 students participate in dance as part of their PE and Drama lessons.
 This takes place one half term of the year, for one hour a week.
 Students then move on to other sporting activities.
 Students can also take part in dance as an extra-curricular activity- with a weekly dance club that leads to performing at various events within School and the local community, including our own Bedford Dance Show.

 Key Stage 4: